 Management in the modern public sector (central and local governments, etc.) is becoming more diverse, complex, and difficult.
 This is because in addition to the problem of failures by the government, the relationships and transactions between government and stakeholders including the citizens, companies, and nonprofit organizations have become important.
 "Governance" is a mechanism for solving social problems.

 Everyone is required to understand and practice governance.
 For this reason, the ability and experience for theory and empirical demonstration, and for analyzing and solving problems, is necessary.
 Let us all think about governance together.

-[Profile] Graduated from the School of Engineering at the Tokyo Institute of Technology, and completed graduate school at the same university.
+Graduated from the School of Engineering at the Tokyo Institute of Technology, and completed graduate school at the same university.
 London School of Economics Master's degree (social security policy), National Graduate Institute for Policy Studies Doctorate (policy studies).
-In 1985 joined the Ministry of Finance, and worked on budgets, government investment and loans, free trade negotiations, reform of the central government ministries and agencies, etc., while working at the National Tax Agency, Cabinet Secretariat, Cabinet Office, Ministry of Foreign Affairs (Embassy of Japan in Malaysia), Ministry of Health and Welfare (now the Ministry of Health, Labour and Welfare), etc. Furthermore, engaged in education and research at Australian National University from 2003 to 2005 and Institute of Economic Research, Hitotsubashi University from 2007 to 2010.
+In 1985 joined the Ministry of Finance, and worked on budgets, government investment and loans, free trade negotiations, reform of the central government ministries and agencies, etc., while working at the National Tax Agency, Cabinet Secretariat, Cabinet Office, Ministry of Foreign Affairs (Embassy of Japan in Malaysia), Ministry of Health and Welfare (now the Ministry of Health, Labour and Welfare), Graduate Institute for Policy Studies, and vice president of TICAD Civil Society Forum.

+Government and Politics in Developing Countries, Global Governance (Theory), Global Topics and Issues, Global Governance (Institutions), Japanese Foreign and Development Policy, Research Method 2, Research Paper 1&2 etc. Furthermore, engaged in education and research at Australian National University from 2003 to 2005 and Institute of Economic Research, Hitotsubashi University from 2007 to 2010.
 Has also participated in the projects of Japan International Cooperation Agency (JICA), Organisation for Economic Co-operation and Development (OECD), International Monetary Fund (IMF), and other organizations.

-[ Courses Taught ] Public Financial Management, Public Finance and Social Welfare, Research Method 2, Research Paper 1&2
+Public Finance and Social Welfare, Public Governance and Management, Research Method 2, Research Paper 1&2